programminghistorian/ph-submissions/lessons/mapping-with-python-leaflet.md

 	io['longitude'] = io['helper'].apply(geolocator.geocode).apply(get_longitude)
 ```

 Note that we added the .map(str) function.
-This is a pandas function that is allowing you to concatenate two DataFrame columns into a new, single column (helper) in the format:
+This is a pandas function that is allowing you to concatenate two DataFrame columns into a new, single column (helper) using the syntax format:

 ```python
 df['newcol'] = df['col1'].map(str) + df['col2'].map(str)
 ```

 Turn your clean data into GeoJSON by saving it as census.geojson and test it out in http://geojson.io.
 Do the results look better now?
 Good!

 ## Using Leaflet to Create a Web Map

 ### I now have good GeoJSON data.
 Lets make a map!

 Setup a test web server to test out our maps.
 A web server is used to serve content from your directory to your browser.

  If you're in your working directory, from the command line, run: